Location:

 Hours:

-This two-room schoolhouse served the city for 101 years.
-Deactivated in 1961, it was sold to the Marshall Historical Society in 1968.
-Since that time much restoration has been done.
-Capitol Hill School has been re-roofed, the building tuck-pointed, its surface ground and seal coated, and the trim painted.
+This two-room schoolhouse served the city for 101 years, from 1860 to 1961.
+It was sold to the Marshall Historical Society to be used as a museum in 1968.
+Since that time, much restoration has been done: it has been re-roofed, tuck-pointed, its surface ground and seal coated, and the trim painted.
 The bell tower, inspired by a photo of the school before the turn of the century, was reproduced as closely to the original as possible.

-In 1972 it was listed on the National Register of Historic Places and is also listed on the Historic American Building Survey.
+In 1972 the building was listed on the National Register of Historic Places and is also listed on the Historic American Building Survey.